Efficient Computation of Sparse and Robust Maximum Association Estimators: Simulation study

 \section{Simulation study}

 A simulation study was conducted to compare the performance of the proposed method using different (robust) estimators of the covariance matrix.
-The comparison is also done with other approaches already mentioned in Section~\ref{sec:intro}, namely PMD by \citet{Witten2009}, and SRAR by \citet{Wilms2015a}.
-For PMD, the R package \texttt{PMA} \citep{R_PMA} was used, for SRAR the code available from \url{https://sites.google.com/view/iwilms/software} was used.
-Our algorithm is implemented in the R package \texttt{RobSparseMVA} and available online \url{https://github.com/piapfeiffer/RobSparseMVA}.
+The comparison is also done with other approaches already mentioned in Section~\ref{sec:intro}, namely PMD by \citet{Witten2009}, SCCA by \citet{Mai2019}, and SRAR by \citet{Wilms2015a}.
+For PMD the R package \texttt{PMA} \citep{R_PMA} was used, for SCCA (sparse CCA) the code available from \url{https://academic.oup.com/biometrics/article/75/3/734/7537599#supplementary-data}, and for SRAR the code available from \url{https://sites.google.com/view/iwilms/software}.
+Our algorithm is implemented in the R package \texttt{RobSparseMVA} and available online from \url{https://github.com/piapfeiffer/RobSparseMVA}.

 A good sparse and robust method should be efficient when the number of variables grows, avoid misidentifying important variables, and should attain these properties in the presence of outliers in the data \citep[see, e.g.,][]{Zou2006, Todorov2013}.
 In order to check those requirements, the following \emph{performance measures} are used.
 For measuring accuracy, the angle $\theta_a = \arccos\left(\frac{\bm a' \hat{\bm a}}{\|\bm a\|\cdot\|\hat{\bm a}\|}\right)$ between the true and estimated canonical variables is computed.
 Note that only the results for one of the linear combinations are presented here as the results for the other are qualitatively similar.
 The true-positive rate (TPR), corresponding to the rate of correctly identified non-zero components, together with the true-negative rate (TNR), or the rate of correctly identified zero components, measure whether non-zero variables are identified correctly.
 For studying the scalability, the runtime for a growing number of variables is measured.